 Edgar Degas is one of the most famous examples of a painter inspired by Dance.
-Degas was a French Impressionist painter known for his depictions of ballet dancers.
-He created numerous paintings, drawings, and pastels of dancers, often capturing them during their movements or rehearsing backstage.
-His works convey a sense of lightness, grace, and beauty while revealing the rigorous training and hard work that goes into becoming a professional dancer.
-His works were highly influential in the development of modern Dance and sculpture.
+Degas was a French Impressionist known for his depictions of ballet dancers in paintings, drawings, and pastels, often capturing them amid movement or backstage during rehearsals.
+His works convey lightness, grace, and beauty, while also revealing the rigorous training that underlies professional dance.
+Degas was influential in modern Dance and sculpture.

-Sculptors have also been inspired by Dance and have created sculptures that capture the beauty and fluidity of movement.
-Auguste Rodin, a French sculptor, created a series of dancers’ sculptures characterized by their dynamic poses and flowing lines.
-His works captured the energy and passion of the dancers and were often created using unconventional techniques, such as combining fragments of different sculptures to create a new composition.
+Sculptors have also been inspired by Dance, creating works that embody the beauty and fluidity of movement.
+Auguste Rodin, a French sculptor, produced a series of sculptures of dancers, characterised by dynamic poses and flowing lines.
+He captured the energy and passion of dancers and employed unconventional techniques, such as combining fragments to form new compositions.

 Bronze Dance art

-Bronze dance art refers to sculptures created using bronze casting techniques that depict dancers or dance movements.
-Bronze has been used as a medium for artistic expression for thousands of years, and it has been used to create sculptures of various subjects, including those depicting Dance.
+Bronze dance art refers to sculptures created using bronze casting techniques to depict dancers or their movements.
+Bronze has long served as a medium for artistic expression in a variety of subjects, including Dance.

 ICAS gallery artists Dance Art! in human form in a rhythmic motion